raketbizdev/wikia/react_deploy_to_playstore.md

 ## Things to Look Out For

 - Ensure that all details in the Google Play Console are filled accurately, as these will be visible to the users on your app's listing.
-- Keep your app updated regularly```markdown
-  to meet user demands and fix any bugs.
+- Keep your app updated regularly to meet user demands and fix any bugs.
 - Monitor user feedback and ratings to understand user needs and improve your app accordingly.
 - Always test your app thoroughly before deploying to catch and fix any bugs.
 - Follow all Google Play policies to avoid having your app suspended or removed from the Play Store.